 How do I write about the tragedy of the loss of a young boy using a vocabulary so descriptive the reader will feel as though they went through the experience with me?
 How can my rhetoric bring the reader to smile as they read about Konnor’s constant silliness and the battles to get a decent picture because this child could never smile normally.
 How many times would I look at his pictures and just sigh heavily because his smile was that of the joker.
 This was Konnor.
 How do I capture the essence of his beauty?
 How do I write about him?

 I cannot be certain but I have not come across very many blogs that speak of the loss of a grandchild.
-We hurt too.
-For our child who lost their child and for the loss of our beloved grandchild.
+We hurt too, for our own child who lost their child and for the loss of our beloved grandchild.
 I know it is the hardest thing in the world to move forward in this life after losing a child.
 I see this in my daughter after she has lost her son.
 The grief a mother and a father suffer after losing a child is nearly unbearable.
 These are the blogs that make me weep.

 To lose a spouse is life changing as well.
 I have not had this experience personally but I can only say that losing a loved one is devastating at any stage in a marriage.
 Those that have spent many years together this must be equivalent to losing a part of yourself.
 I get it, I understand.
 Widows and widowers write of their grief with the deep love and dedication brought about by years together.
 These blogs hold sorrow that is delicate and undeniable.